A quick introduction

 In the middle of the latest advancements, yet another trick appeared.
 This time, exploiting the reader’s handling of faulty sectors.
-Swap Magic looks like another ‘genuine’ disc, but its ‘game’ tells the DVD to read a non-existent executable found on a deliberate faulty sector, provoking the driver to halt.
+Swap Magic looks like another ‘genuine’ disc, but its ‘game’ tells the DVD to read a non-existent executable found on a deliberate faulty sector, halting the driver altogether .
 This window of opportunity allowed users to swap the disc for a non-genuine one.
 Then Swap Magic, still loaded in memory, bootstrapped the main executable of the new disc, loading a real game at the end.
 All of this is carried out while the driver is still thinking a genuine disc is inserted.

-This doesn’t necessarily require to alter the console.
-However, depending on the model, the external case of the PS2 will have to be tampered to block the eject sensors of the drive.
+This doesn’t necessarily require altering the console.
+However, depending on the model, the external case of the PS2 will have to be tampered with to block the eject sensors of the drive.
 In some cases, placing cotton in certain places will do the trick.

 The PS2 stores a database file called